Normally, SSH works like this:

 +----[SHA256]-----+

-The CA administrator signs the user's public key using the CA user private key (given by the -s option).
+The CA administrator signs the user's public key using the CA user private key (given by the -s option) generated during step 1.

 root@365870ffa28f:~# ssh-keygen -s ca_user_key -I user_identity -n root -V -1w:+1w id_ed25519-user.pub